aaminu/EmbeddedSystemArchitecture/README.md

 The scripts above can be used in different scenarios listed above:
 1. Changes to source files would required rebuilding and flashing the target.
 The script from above have been incorporated into the [makefile](./multistage-boot/makefile) and a typical process would look like.
     ```bash
-    cd <directory>
+    cd ESA/multistage-boot/examples/<directory>
     make clean
     make
+    # Make sure your device is connected at this point
     make flash
     make debug
     ```
 2. No changes but a new board to be flashed, the process would look like
     ```bash
-    cd <directory>
+    cd ESA/multistage-boot/examples/<directory>
+    # Make sure your device is connected at this point
     make flash
     make debug
     ```
     or
     ```bash
-    cd <directory>
+    cd ESA/multistage-boot/
     openocd -f flash.cfg
     openocd -f debug.cfg
     ```
 3. Simple debugging
     ```bash
-    cd <directory>
+    cd ESA/multistage-boot/
     openocd -f debug.cfg
     ```
 Once the debug server is started and listening for connections on the tcp port, use the arm-none-eabi-gdb to connect.
-Since it is a multistage boot system, the symbol files are loaded individual:
+Since it is a multistage boot system, the symbol files for both bootloader and application are loaded individual:
 ```bash
 arm-none-eabi-gdb -q /home/aaminu/ESA/multistage-boot/build/_bootloader.elf
 (gdb) target extended-remote localhost:3333